 Evidence that the strategy to have all Business Units certified to ISO 14001 has been effective can be seen in the relatively small number of Major Non-conformances served on our Business Units by external auditors since 2005.

 Since 1 January 2005 these Environmental Management Systems (EMS) have received a total of thirteen Major Non Conformance (MNC) citations from external auditors during routine recertification processes.
 Of these, only one related to a direct impact on the environment, invalid use of demolition waste on a highway project due to expired permit, subsequently corrected.
 Of the twelve BUs that make up Skanska today, seven have received no MNC citations since January 2005 and two have had none since 1999 and 1995 respectively.

 To manage risk and opportunities in our supply chains Skanska target the use of Sustainable Materials in the Color Palette™.
 This includes consideration of the transparency of the supply chain and local impacts during extraction, harvesting and manufacturing of the material in question.

 The UN describes 2011 as the beginning of the Decade of Biodiversity when the Nagoya Protocol is adopted and implemented as a means of delivering the Convention on Biological Diversity (CBD).
 The Cooper River Bridge is a good example of how an informed customer can work with a responsible construction company to deliver a large scale civil project in sympathy with a biologically rich wetland habitat.

-For Business Plan 2011-2015 we will continue to use our worldwide ISO 14001 certified environmental management systems to manage Local Impacts and utilize our Risk management system, organization and expertise.
-This will be augmented by half-yearly workshops with the Environmental Performance Network (EPN) to ensure that best practices continue to flow around our Business Units.
+For the current five-year Business Plan to 2020, with the new ISO 14001:2015 standard launched, focus is set on transition to the new standard in use in all our operations.
+Through the ISO 14001 certified environmental management systems, manage Local Impacts and utilize our Risk management system, organization and expertise.
+This will be augmented by half-yearly workshops with the Green Leadership Group (GLG) to ensure that best practices continue to flow around our Business Units.